-The Kenai Peninsula Borough was legislatively awarded municipal assistance targeting energy relief and the incremental Public Employee Retirement System employer contribution rate increase for FY09.
+The Kenai Peninsula Borough (KPB) was legislatively awarded municipal assistance targeting energy relief and the incremental Public Employee Retirement System employer contribution rate increase for FY08.
 In addition, the Borough generally receives state funding for school debt reimbursement, fish tax and co-op distribution.
 This limited revenue assistance to the Kenai Peninsula Borough creates a potential challenge to the Kenai Peninsula Borough's historical practice of funding education to the maximum allowed under state law.
+In addition, collection of a 2% borough sales tax has allowed KPB to fund the District at the Cap.
+It is hoped this level of support will continue.